PulseBeamDev/docs/concepts/connection.md

 #### Expected State Transition Flows

 Here are some expected UI flow snip bits.
-Here are how you should think about isolated sections of the connection sate
+Here are how you should think about isolated sections of the connection state

 **Connection Establishment Happy Path**